NGxDTV/NG-Anti-CORS/README.md

 1. Navigate to a website with CORS issues
 2. Click on the NG-Anti-CORS icon in the toolbar
 3. Enable the toggle for the current domain
+4. Optional: Enable "Preflight Request handling" for advanced CORS scenarios
-4. Optional: Check "Remember this setting for browser restart"
+5. Optional: Check "Remember this setting for browser restart"
-5. Reload the page - CORS requests are now allowed!
+6. Reload the page - CORS requests are now allowed!

 > **Note:** When the extension is not enabled for a domain, it doesn't modify the browser's default CORS behavior at all.

+### Understanding CORS Modes

+NG-Anti-CORS now features two operational modes for more granular control:

+#### 1. Basic Mode (Default)
+When you simply enable CORS for a domain, the extension will:
+- Allow standard CORS for basic HTTP methods (GET, POST, HEAD)
+- Work for most typical web requests and API calls
+- Enable cross-origin access for simple content types

+#### 2. Advanced Mode (with Preflight Handling)
+When you enable both CORS and "Preflight Request handling", the extension will:
+- Support advanced HTTP methods (PATCH, DELETE, PUT, OPTIONS, etc.)
+- Handle complex requests with custom headers
+- Process preflight (OPTIONS) requests automatically
+- Support requests with credentials
+- Enable all CORS features for complex APIs

+**When to use Preflight Handling:**
+- When working with RESTful APIs that use methods beyond GET/POST
+- When your requests include custom headers
+- When seeing errors related to "Method not allowed" in preflight responses
+- When using authentication with cross-origin requests

 ## Adjusting Settings ⚙️